 Do not waste time by asking for Proprietary Design parameters

 You will be simply wasting your time if asking for design information related to any proprietary design.
 It is always preferable to agree with the vendor to provide performance guarantees for a proprietary design.
 However, do your homework to be sure about what the vendor is claiming to be a proprietary design, is really a proprietary item, and not something that is an open design.

 Don’t provide incomplete or incorrect information

 Incomplete or incorrect information can lead to the wrong equipment selection and can be disastrous.
 It will be allowing the vendor to escape from his contractual obligations for the performance guarantee of the equipment.

-One major problem related to providing such data is how to manage this in case of a Grass-roots or Greenfield project.
+One major problem related to providing such data is how to manage this in the case of a grassroots or Greenfield project.
 This is also manageable.
 Most reputed vendors maintain an extensive databank of projects they have executed in the past.
-It is very likely that they would have data related to a similar project executed in the past which could be used for your project.
+It is very likely that they would have data related to a similar project executed in the past that could be used for your project.
 Here my emphasis is on reputed vendors with an extensive portfolio of executed projects.

 Raise your concern (if any) immediately

 If you find an error in the vendor documents or something which does not fit into the scheme of your plant or unit, Always act promptly to raise queries to the vendor.
 Keep in mind that the vendor is in the market to do business and earn a profit.
 So always precisely understand your requirements.
 Most of the time the vendor would try to sell you something extra which may not be required for your application.

 “I only need a sedan.
 Why are you trying to sell me a limousine?”